waxx567/copacetic-caracal/games/space_dodge/README.md

 # Space Dodge

-**Space Dodge** is an arcade-style survival game built using Python and Pygame.
+**Space Dodge** is an arcade-style survival game built using `Python` and `Pygame`.
 The goal is to avoid incoming shots for as long as possible.
 As the game progresses, the difficulty increases with more frequent projectiles.

 ---